eightelephantsgroup/eightelephantsgroup.github.io/alike-expense-manager/privacy.md

 ## Optional voice-recognition model download

-The app ships with a small voice-recognition model.
-If you choose to download a larger one for better accuracy:

-- Models are downloaded from `github.com/k2-fsa/sherpa-onnx/releases`, an open-source project.
-- Downloads happen only when you tap "Download" in Settings → Voice input.
-- We do not send any telemetry with the download request.
+Voice entry needs a Whisper speech model.
+The default model (Whisper-tiny, ~99 MB) is delivered via Google Play's standard on-demand asset-pack mechanism the first time you turn on voice in Settings — the pack is fetched from Google Play's CDN over HTTPS.
+Once installed, voice runs entirely on-device.

+If you want better recognition you can opt into larger models (Whisper-base, Whisper-small) from Settings → Voice input.
+Those download from the open-source sherpa-onnx project's GitHub releases over HTTPS only when you tap Download.

+No telemetry is sent from the app for either path.
+Whisper transcription always happens locally — audio never leaves the device.

 ## Pro upgrade (in-app purchase)